omalleykg/CryptoClustering/README.md

 # CryptoClustering
 CryptoClustering Module 19
+##Created with the help of Tutor session and XPert Learning Assistant

 Prepare the Data
 Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.